HydroProtocol/hydro-sdk-wallets/README.md

 const rootReducer = combineReducers({
   // ...your other reducers here
-  // you have to pass walletReducer under 'WalletReducer' key WalletReducer
+  // you have to pass WalletReducer under 'WalletReducer' key WalletReducer
 });